beyersmann-lab/beyersmannlab/content/publication/do-reading-times-predict-word-learning/index.md

 ---
-title: "Do reading times predict word learning?
-An eye-tracking study with novel words."
+title: Do reading times predict word learning?
+An eye-tracking study with novel words
-subtitle: "*Studies in Second Language Acquisition* (In Press)"
+subtitle: "*Studies in Second Language Acquisition* (in press)"
 publication_types:
   - "2"
 authors: